epfl-ada/ada-2024-project-deep5eekers/README.md

 - What are the stereotypical character types across gender?
 How are these characters portrayed?
 Have these stereotypes changed with time?

 - In general, are there different adjectives, actions, and personas that are given to men versus women characters?
 Are the words used in either case seen as positive or negative?
+Can we assess the sentiment around different gendered roles?

-## Supplementary Datasets
+## Supplementary Data

+In addition to the CMU dataset, we are using the Wikipedia pages that exist for a subset of the CMU dataset movies.
+With these Wikipedia pages, we will access the plot summaries and the movie's director.
+The plot summaries will be used to potentially supplement the smaller summaries in the CMU dataset.
+For our analysis, the plot summaries are being used extract information and sentiment about the different characters.
+We are accessing the directors because we want to study the gender imbalances in movie production jobs.
+We will study how this imbalance has changed with time.

 ## Methods

 ## Project Timeline

+## Team Milestones for

 ---

 ### Deep5eekers Team

 - Simon Anton
 - Kyuhee Kim
 - Christina Kopidaki